Navigation auf uzh.ch

 This year's Forum Citizen Science was held under the motto "Mit:Wirkung" (With:Impact) and took place in mild temperatures and lots of sunshine in the golden fall in Hamburg.
 We were represented with two formats – a workshop and a poster – and provide a few insights into the two-day event in this article.

 The event kicked off with a classic conference format.
-However, the keynote was anything but classically academic in its focus and execution – and thus visibly and tangibly won over the heterogeneous Citizen Science audience.
+However, the keynote was anything but classically academic in its focus and delivery – and thus visibly and tangibly won over the heterogeneous Citizen Science audience.
 The most striking aspect was right at the beginning: instead of one person, eight people stood on the stage and gave the presentation "Mit.Wirkung.
 Nachhaltige Forschungskooperationen aufbauen und Gesellschaft gestalten" together.

 The speakers impressively demonstrated how the urban district laboratories in Bochum Hustadt and Hamburg Veddel lead to individual and collective change through local, long-term cooperation between academic and non-academic actors.
 New perspectives, recognition and activism create relationships, hope and concrete change on the ground.
 The presentation highlighted and explained three central levels of participatory project work: the epistemic, methodological and structural levels.